 - All test materials, including scratch paper, are considered property of ETS and must be returned to the test supervisors after your exam ends.

-- If you engage in any misconduct during the test, you may be dismissed from the test center and may be subject to other penalties, up to an including being precluded from attending graduate school.
+- If you engage in any misconduct during the test, you may be dismissed from the test center and subject to other penalties, including being precluded from attending graduate school.
 Examples of misconduct include taking part in an act of impersonation; creating a disturbance; giving or receiving help; removing test materials or notes from the testing room; or using books, calculators, ear plugs, headsets, rulers, prohibited paper, or other aid.

 - If you encounter a problem with the test or test center itself, report it to a test supervisor.
 Reportable problems include power outages, technical errors, and any unusual disturbances caused by an individual.

 - If you feel anxious or panicked for any reason before or during the test, close your eyes for a few seconds and relax.
 Think of other situations where you performed with confidence and skill.